TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtEmconf.rst

          - **alpha**

-           Alpha state is used for very initial work, basically the state is has during the very process of creating its foundation.
+           Alpha state is used for very initial work, basically the extension is during the very process of creating its foundation.

          - **beta**

            Under current development.
-Beta extensions are functional but not complete in functionality.
-Most likely beta-extensions will not be reviewed.
+Beta extensions are functional, but not complete in functionality.

          - **stable**

            Stable extensions are complete, mature and ready for production environment.
-You will be approached for a review.
 Authors of stable extensions carry a responsibility to maintain and improve them.

          - **experimental**